StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ####  13 - Quectel L76 - with horizontal wire antenna - 60 second shutdown.

-To test the performance that might be typical, I used my DS3231 power controller to shut the tracker down every 60 seconds, this is perhaps typical of the use to expect for a high altitude balloon tracker.
+To test the performance of the L76 that might be typical of a high altitude balloon tracker, I used my DS3231 power controller to shut the tracker down every 60 seconds.
 The tracker was waking up, waiting for a fix and then transmitting the location with LoRa at a bandwidth of 125Khz and spreading factor of 12.
-This is approximatly 300bps.
+This is approximately 300bps.

 In 24 hours the tracker consumed 145mAh of battery.